 After making a great name for himself as an actor, Nana took on the job of writing and directing for the film Prahaar.

-Like many of his previous films, Prahaar also took on the demons which were prevalent in the Indian society.
-Nana plays the role of an army officer in the film who wants to climb the ladder of ranks but in order to do so, he needs to tackle the big demon first- the corruption within the army and in the country in general.
+Like many of his previous films, Prahaar also tackles the demons prevalent in Indian society.
+Nana plays the role of an army officer who wants to climb the ranks, but in order to do so, he needs to tackle the big demon first—the corruption within the army and in the country in general.

 The film was critically and commercially acclaimed and one of the Best Bollywood films on Indian Army.